-The unbraided equations provide a new look into the properties of Horndeski theories: It unambiguously shows the couplings of the scalar field and sheds light to its behavior within matter, as schematically shown in Table I. Using our formalism we show that the DBI-like theories can present gradient instabilities in a radiation-dominated universe with a sufficiently high pressure density, posing a serious challenge for the simplest among such theories.
+The unbraided equations provide a new look into the properties of Horndeski theories: It unambiguously shows the couplings of the scalar field and sheds light to its behaviour within matter, as schematically shown in table I. Using our formalism we show that the DBI-like theories can present gradient instabilities in a radiation dominated universe with a sufficiently high pressure density, posing a serious challenge for the simplest among such theories.
 This instability can be easily avoided in non-DBI-like theories, for which the richer mixing structure can prevent the gradient instability.
-Finally, the unbraided equations allow us to generalize the disformal screening mechanism for scalar modifications of gravity [36,37].
-This effect, which has been studied only for DBI-like theories in the Einstein frame, allows the scalar field to evolve independently of the energy
+Finally, the unbraided equations allow one to generalize the disformal screening mechanism for scalar modifications of gravity [36, 37].
+This effect, which has been studied only for DBI-like theories in the Einstein frame allows the scalar field to evolve independently of the energy density if the scalar's time evolution is non-negligible and the energy density of matter is sufficiently large.
+In this work we show that this mechanism is present in a broader class of quartic Horndeski theories, in which it may work under a more relaxed set of assumptions.